bantenprov/project/README.md

 # Project
-Project package for Task Management application
+Project package used in Task Management application